rachvis/Sample-Repo/README.md

 # Sample-Repo

-This is an example repository
+This is an example repository for Opensource Projects